Frequently Asked Questions about Iboga

 Yes, there is a difference between iboga and ibogaine.
 Iboga, or Tabernanthe iboga a perennial rain forest shrub and psychedelic, native to western Central Africa.
 Ibogaine is a single alkaloid derived from either the Iboga Tabernanthe or from Voacango Africana.
 There is also a type of ibogaine known as TA.
 It can all be a bit confusing, but you can read more about it here.

-At New Life Iboga, we primarily use iboga root bark and sometimes supplement with ibogaine TA.
+At New Life Iboga, we use iboga root bark and supplement with ibogaine TA.
 We feel that the whole spirit of the plant exists in the bark, and that all the alkaloids of the plant play an important role in the overall experience.

 What is Bwiti?